laserman120/discord-bridge/README.md

   - Easily monitor posts or comments made by users with specific flairs, or posts with specific flairs.
   - This also supports a public option, for example when you want to highlight posts by content creators in your discord.

+- Mod Abuse Detection
+  -  This system will notify you if a moderator performs too many actions in a set period of time.
+  - This is designed to help catch potential mod abuse early on.

 ## Setup and Configuration

 - To learn how to create a webhook URL, check out the official [Intro to Webhooks (Discord Support)](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

+- If you want to ping a specific user or role in custom messages you can use this format:
+ 	- User: `<@USER__ID>`
+	- Role: `<@&ROLE__ID>`

 - Any feature will only become active once a valid Discord webhook URL is provided for that feed type.
 - Pingable notification messages are optional and can be left empty if not desired.